Pre-measure spaces and pre-integration spaces in predicative Bishop-Cheng measure theory: Pre-measure spaces

 follows after considering all necessary cases (the rule Ex falsum quodlibet is necessary to this proof).
 The required equality $f(x_0) = g(x_0) + f(x_0) \wedge (1 - g)(x_0))$ follows after considering all cases.
 As $\mu_{x_0}(1) = 1 > 0$, $(\PMS_3)$ follows.
 For the proof of $(\PMS_4)$ we fix $\alpha : \Nat \to \D F(X, \D 2)$, and we suppose that

 Finally, we have that

 \end{proof}

-\begin{remark} Although the derivation of $(\PMS_2)$ in the above proof requires the Ex falsum quodlibet rule, the derivation of $(\PMS_2^*)$ rests on trivial calculations.
-Hence the whole proof in the latter case can be carried out in minimal logic! \end{remark}
+\begin{rem} Although the derivation of $(\PMS_2)$ in the above proof requires the Ex falsum quodlibet rule, the derivation of $(\PMS_2^*)$ rests on trivial calculations.
+Hence the whole proof in the latter case can be carried out in minimal logic! \end{rem}

 If partial functions are considered, then using Proposition~\ref{prp: second1}(iii)-(iv) we get similarly the following constructive version of the Dirac measure.